Black Pearl Durians

 This attribute can probably be compared to the geeky kid in school who minds his own business while the rest play hide-and-seek during recess time.

 The lack of attention is not due to a lack of substance, but simply because the kid is self-assured and feels he don’t have to play the way his friend do when he really sees no fun in playing catching.

 It’s Chinese name is hei zhen zhu (黑珍珠) which literally translates to black pearl.
-And referred to in Malaysia as tai yuan (太原).
+And is also referred to in Malaysia as tai yuan (太原) or tai guan.

 And no. It’s not a spin-off from the Pirates of the Caribbean franchise.

 Very little is said of the origins story of this cultivar.
 Which is yet another mysterious characteristic of not desiring attention from the masses.